PURCHASE BOTH NOW

 As Seen in PSYCHOLOGY TODAY MAGAZINE

-To purchase select the DVD & BLU-RAY SALES PAGE, at the top of this page.
+Buy now at special 2 for 1 Sale!
+Select the DVD & BLU-RAY SALES PAGE, at the top of this page.

 NOW IN PRODUCTION!

 The "Official" Theatrical Poster

 Charlie Sammut and Moksha appearing in "MYSTERY OF DREAMS" - a 3D film by John Harris